FixedEffects/FixedEffectModels.jl/README.md

 ## areg
 The function `areg` simply estimates a linear model on the demeaned variables.
-In particular, contrary to `reghdfe`, errors are not adjusted for dof etc.
+In particular errors are not adjusted for dof etc.

 ```julia
 areg(Sales~NDI, df, nothing ~ State + Year)